jcarenza/allisoncarenza/src/posts/me-and-the-big-apple.md

 ---
-title: 'Me...and the big apple!'
+title: "Me...and the big apple!"
-description: '<p>The anticipation had been building  for weeks.
-The original phone calls/ emails, writing the proposal and then the anticipation of [&hellip;]</p>
+description: "The anticipation had been building  for weeks.
+The original phone calls/ emails, writing the proposal and then the anticipation of "
-'
-publishDate: 'Feb 12, 2011'
+publishDate: "Feb 12, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2011/02/ny15.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2011/02/ny15.jpg"
-alt: 'Me...and the big apple!'
+alt: "Me...and the big apple!"
-slug: 'me-and-the-big-apple'
+slug: "me-and-the-big-apple"
-category: ['Artistic']
+category: ["Artistic"]
-tags: ['Ad Campaign','New York','New York City']
+tags: ["Ad Campaign", "New York", "New York City"]
 ---

 <p style="text-align: center;">The anticipation had been building  for weeks.
 The original phone calls/ emails, writing the proposal and then the anticipation of whether or not I would even get the job.
 But I did.
 And I&apos;m here.
 In New York City, downtown Manhattan, shooting an ad campaign for a high end <a href="http://www.artistictile.com/">tile company</a>.
 It took packing the studio and getting on the plane for the reality to sink in.
 I thought I would be overwhelmed, nervous, and maybe even scared.
 But I&apos;m not.
 I&apos;m confident, excited, and in LOVE with this city.
 It&apos;s nothing and everything I expected and then some.
 Today Jon and I spent the whole day roaming the streets.
 I carried my D3 in my purse and got to capture a little bit of what I was feeling.
 Lovely energy...everywhere.</p>